 As controversial as i sometimes am, this does not happen often.
 In fact it has never happened until today.
 There is a story, of course, and i am going to tell it to you.

 At moments after 5 AM this morning i smelled smoke.
 I had been sitting with the door open in the conspiracy office in the middle of Acorn’s main building, Heartwood.
 I jumped out of the office and there was a fire burning right outside the dishwashing area, which was less than 10 feet from where i was sitting.
-As i looked around quickly for a fire extinguisher, i saw that there were three large gasoline containers on the floor of the building and someone had poured the fuel on the floor.
+As i looked around quickly for a fire extinguisher, i saw that there were three large diesel containers on the floor of the building and someone had poured the fuel on the floor.
 I started screaming to wake people up.

 I dragged the gas containers, which were still partially full, out of the kitchen/living room area and down the hall away from the blaze.
 As soon as i was sure other people were awake and getting people out of bed, i called 911 – it was 5:08 AM.

 Unlike other life threatening emergencies, like a couple of car crashes i have been in, everything did not slow down around me as my adrenaline kicked in to survival mode.
 And despite the danger of the situation and the urgent need for action i felt somewhat calm.
 And even as i was fighting the fire with other responsive Acorners, i was thinking to myself “Who did this?”

 We don’t have many enemies.
 Mostly, people are excited about the communities’ movement and want us to succeed.
 From the moment i saw the gas cans (which fortunately turned out to be diesel fuel cans, which burn quite slowly, unlike real gas cans – or especially, gasoline ignited in the movies), i suspected it was Nero.